namkeeheon/Website/site/content/biography/_index.md

   and Wind Symphony, where he has held principal positions in both ensembles.
 He has been featured in student showcases for both solo and chamber repertoire.
   He was a two time finalist for the Vanderbilt Concerto Competition and was a winner of the 2017 Eastern Music Festival Concerto Competition.
-Most recently, he was named the winner of the 2017 Tennessee MTNA Young Artists Woodwind Competition and was named Alternate for the 2018 MTNA Young Artists Division Competition.
+He was named the winner of the 2017 Tennessee MTNA Young Artists Woodwind Competition and was named Alternate for the 2018 MTNA Young Artists Southern Division Competition.